-- receive these readings via notifications generated by subscriptions; - consolidate all data into virtual devices; - gather all data from historical database, and so on.
+- receive these readings in real time by socket.io channels; - consolidate all data into virtual devices; - gather all data from historical database, and so on.

 These features can be used through REST APIs - these are the basic building blocks that any application based on dojot should use. dojot GUI provides an easy way to perform management operations for all entities related to the platform (users, devices, templates and flows) and can also be used to check if everything is working fine.